monkeymagix123/MPFrame/design.md

 - Functions
     - startGame(): starts game for first time, when room becomes playing state, usually from lobby
     - startMatch(): not first time, after skill selection
+    - this.endMatch(): ends match, makes skill selection
+    - endGame(): ends game
+        - TODO: we have not done this yet

 ### Socket
 Receive